nene-hana/nene-hana/README.md

-# STATUS CONFIRMED!🔰 Entering the World of a tech human
+# STATUS CONFIRMED!🔰 Entering the World of a tech human.
 ---